mflor35/Summer2015/CalcFrequency/README.md

 Matlab files are borrowed from this instructable project http://www.instructables.com/id/Power-System-Frequency-Determination-using-Arduino/

 The focus was in the the following algorithms:

-1. - MOORE, CARRANZA AND JOHNS, “A numeric technique for quick evaluation of frequency”, IEE Proc.
+1. -MOORE, CARRANZA AND JOHNS, “A numeric technique for quick evaluation of frequency”, IEE Proc.
 Gener.
 Transm.
 Distib., Vol.141, No.5, Sept 1994, pp 529-536MOORE, CARRANZA AND JOHNS, “A numeric technique for quick evaluation of frequency”

-2. -[1] AGHAZADEH, LESANI, SANAYE-PRASAD AND GANJI, “New technique for frequency & amplitude estimation of power system signals”, IEE Proc.
+2. -AGHAZADEH, LESANI, SANAYE-PRASAD AND GANJI, “New technique for frequency & amplitude estimation of power system signals”, IEE Proc.
 Gener.
 Transm.
 Distib., Vol.152, No.3, May 2005, pp 435-440